Sweet Potato and Turkey Couscous

 - Meanwhile, in a large skillet, heat oil over medium-high heat; saute couscous, onion and celery until couscous is lightly browned.
 Stir in seasonings and broth; bring to a boil.
 Reduce heat; simmer, uncovered, until couscous is tender, about 10 minutes.

-- Stir in turkey, cranberries, orange peel and potatoes.
+- Stir in turkey, cranberries, orange zest and potatoes.
 Cook, covered, over low heat until heated through.
 Sprinkle with parsley.
-Yield: 6 servings.

-Originally published as Sweet Potato and Turkey Couscous in Simple & Delicious October/November 2017
+Originally published as Quick Couscous Risotto in Simple & Delicious October/November 2017